alaksana96/alaksana96/README.md

 ### Hi there, I'm Aufar Laksana 👋

-I'm Software Engineer from Indonesia 🇮🇩
+I'm a Software Engineer from Indonesia 🇮🇩

 I'm currently based in London, UK 🇬🇧